CritsendGo/Test/README.md

 Retrieve the data of each contact in list 11

-Replace the variable into template with the data
+Replace the variable into template with the data retrieved  :
+ * <var:17>  is the content of data field 17

 Send the email to an smtp server :test.critsend.com,logintest ,password:test

+Send us your folang code to support@critsend.com : Zip or Github repo link